melissakhelifa/pairs-trading/README.md

-# Momentum trading VS Pairs trading: Which strategy is the most efficient ?
+# Classic Long/Short trading VS Pairs trading: Which strategy is the most efficient ?
 Based on Goulding and Al. paper "Decoding Decoding Systematic Relative Investing: A Pairs Approach", the idea of this project is to compare cross-sectional momentum (csmom) trading strategy performance and pairs trading strategy performance.

 The inputs used to run this code is :